AndreasChristensen89/janken-bossu/README.md

 ### Accesibility
 All non-text elements are marked with labels, and the contrast between background and foreground colors were implemented in color scheme.

+### Additional comments on setup
+* CSS was split into two files due to a design choice of having no scrolling on the main page which affected the rules page.
+Styling for the hamburger navigation was also separated due to both pages needing CSS from it.
+* JavaScript was split into two files due to eventlistener on load in one sheet that is not needed in the other.